capnrefsmmat/ipbLatex/README.markdown

 Download It
 -----------

-The .tar.gz is available here, under the LGPLv2.
+The package is available under Downloads on GitHub, under the LGPLv2.
 License terms are included in the download.

 Installation
 ------------